mbarkhau/omnibust/README.md

 omnibust should work out of the box for as many projects as reasonably possible.

-The `--rewrite` option will add a `_cb_` to every static url it can find and associate with a static file in the project directory.
+The `rewrite` option will add a `_cb_` to every static url it can find and associate with a static file in the project directory.

-CAUTION: Since `--rewrite` will modify your source files, you should commit or backup your files and run omnibust with `--no-act` first to make certain it won't modify anything in the wrong way.
+CAUTION: Since `rewrite` will modify your source files, you should commit or backup your files and run omnibust with `--no-act` first to make certain it won't modify anything in the wrong way.

-    $ omnibust . --rewrite --no-act
+    $ omnibust status --querystring
-    $ omnibust . --rewrite
+    $ omnibust rewrite --querystring

-From now on you simply run omnibust on your project director and it will only update urls which already contain a `_cb_` parameter.
+From now on you simply run omnibust rewrite on your project directory and it will only update urls with an existing `_cb_` parameter.

-    $ omnibust .
+    $ omnibust rewrite

 Options and Configuration